When you meet a new client, you have two main tasks:

 - Establish rapport.

 You probably already have a protocol or procedure to follow for the first step.
-These are the assessments or admission paperwork that you already complete, and that allow you to gather basic information about your client and the needs that bring them to you.
+These are the assessments or admission paperwork that you already complete, and that allows you to gather basic information about your client and the needs that bring them to you.

 Sometimes your initial assessments might not be enough to give you the information you need for creative caregiving.
 That’s why you will continue gathering information and documenting what you learn about your client.